Types of non-hormonal birth control options

 4. Cervical cap

-A cervical cap is a prescription-only birth control without hormone method consisting of a silicon plug that can be inserted in the vagina before the intercourse.
+A cervical cap is a prescription-only non-hormonal birth control method consisting of a silicon plug that can be inserted in the vagina before the intercourse.
 It is reusable, and hence it is critical to check it for any holes or cracks before its use.

 The efficiency of cervical caps ranges from 60% to 80%.

 A diaphragm is a dome-shaped silicon barrier that is inserted into the vagina before intercourse.
 It is also reusable, and a keen inspection for the presence of weak points or cracks is mandatory before using it.
 You can leave it inside the vagina up to 24 hours but keep in mind that it should be removed only after 6 hours of having intercourse.